Ceará: History

 The reign of Dom Pedro II (see Empire of Brazil) saw great advances in infrastructure in Ceará, with the commerce increasing by a large amount, and with gas lighting becoming almost ubiquitous.

 The state of Ceará became a bishopric of the Roman Catholic Church in 1853, the bishop residing at Fortaleza.

 Two railway lines running inland from the coast (the Baturité line from Fortaleza to Senador Pompeu, 179 mi, and the Sobral line from the port of Camocim to Ipu, 134 miles), were built by the national government after the drought of 1877–1878 to give work to the starving refugees, and were later operated under leases.
 Dams were also built for irrigation purposes.

 The population numbered 805,687 in 1890, and 849,127 in 1900.
 In 1900, approximately five-sixths of the population lived on estates, owned no property, paid no taxes, and derived few benefits from the social and political institutions about them.
 Education was then confined almost exclusively to the upper classes, from which came some of the most prominent men in Brazilian politics and literature.

 In the early 20th century the sandy zone along the coast was nearly barren, but the more elevated region behind the coast with broken surfaces and sandy soil produced fruit and most tropical products when conditions were favourable.
 The natural vegetable production was important, and included manigoba or Ceará rubber, carnahuba wax and fibre, cashew wine and ipecacuanha.
 The principal agricultural products were cotton, coffee, sugar, manioc and tropical fruits.
 The production of cotton increased largely with the development of cotton manufacture in Brazil.

 The higher plateau was devoted almost exclusively to cattle raising, once the principal industry of the state, although recurring droughts created an obstacle to its profitable development.
 The state exported considerable amounts of cattle, hides and skins.

-Since 1960, the Orós Dam, comparable in size to the Aswan Dam has supplied Ceará with much of its water, and in 1995 construction began on the enormous Castanhão Dam, completed in 2003, which is able to hold 6.5 km³ of water.
+Since 1960, the Orós Dam, comparable in size to the Aswan Dam has supplied Ceará with much of its water, and in 1995 construction began on the enormous Castanhão Dam, completed in 2003, which is able to hold 6.5 km3 of water.

 Politics and government

-Ceará is governed by the Governor of Ceará, currently Izolda Cela since 2022, and the Legislative Assembly of Ceará.
+Ceará is governed by the Governor of Ceará, currently Elmano de Freitas since 2023, and the Legislative Assembly of Ceará.

 Demographics

 According to the IBGE of 2008, there were 8,472,000 people residing in the state.
 The population density was 55.2 inhabitants/km2.

 Urbanization: 76.4% (2006); Population growth: 1.7% (1991–2000); Houses: 2,181,000 (2006).

-The last PNAD (National Research for Sample of Domiciles) census revealed the following numbers: 5,370,000 Brown (Multiracial) people (63.39%), 2,800,000 White people (33.05%), 257,000 Black people (3.03%), 28,000 Asian people (0.33%), 12,000 Amerindian people (0.14%).
+The last PNAD (National Research for Sample of Domiciles) census revealed the following numbers: 5,690,973 Brown (Multiracial) people (64.7%), 2,456,214 White people (27.9%), 595,694 Black people (6.8%), 39,982 Amerindian people (0.5%), 11,256 Asian people (0.1%).